supalukbenz/suparuay-cafe/README.md

 <img width="391" alt="Screen Shot 2562-05-26 at 18 44 22" src="https://user-images.githubusercontent.com/32286346/58381349-6aa64d00-7fe6-11e9-99d9-1f76e243a596.png">

-If input 2, the program will display the dessert items that are available in the shop for you to choose by entering the command.
+In the main menu, if input 2, the program will display the dessert items that are available in the shop for you to choose by entering the command.
 If the item is out of stock the program will show that it is out of stock instead of displaying the dessert name.

 <img width="411" alt="Screen Shot 2562-05-26 at 18 31 18" src="https://user-images.githubusercontent.com/32286346/58381213-8dcffd00-7fe4-11e9-8033-b83936ac74d4.png">